 In coming years, state, territory and Commonwealth governments will stop pre-paying in-kind supports.
 This means participants will use their NDIS plan funding to pay for the reasonable and necessary services they choose.
 These changes give participants more choice and control over their supports.

 This change is happening gradually.
 Some pre-paid arrangements may change soon and others may take a few more years.

-The NDIA will write to you to let you know when any of your pre-paid arrangements are going to change.
+The NDIA will let you know when any of your pre-paid arrangements are going to change.
 You can also talk to your provider.